swapdub/Space_invaders_py/Readme.md

+# Space Invaders using Pygame
-# This repo was made possible by following TechWithTim's tutorial
+### Note: This repo was made possible by following several tutorials
 ## Goals Achieved
 - Understand basics of game development
 - Learn and Practice fundamentals of Pygame